CSIRT-SK/viruschecker/README.md

 Third party clients can either use the unified gateway API or upload files directly to the drivers.

 Gateway can be theoretically deployed on any machine with Java 8 JRE installed.
-However, it was tested only on Ubuntu 18.04.
+However, it was tested on Ubuntu 18.04 only.

 The location of the compiled JRE executable is `gateway/build/libs/gateway-[VERSION]-all.jar`.